 Proposals for large programs (100 or more hours per semester) with significant scientific impact are encouraged.
 Due to their high operational and observational load, they require a substantial MPIfR participation.
-The full programs cannot extend beyond 2025, the current duration of the APEX project.

-In this call, proposals for APEX observing requests for the period from 20 March to 19 August 2024 are solicited.
+In this call, proposals for APEX observing requests for the period from 20 March to 24 July 2025 are solicited.